inmation/WebStudio-docs/GettingStarted/README.md

 ### Widget title-bar and resize handles

-To finish things off, let's remove the title-bar and resize drag handle from the widget.
+To finish things off, let's remove the title-bar and resize drag handle, in the bottom right corner, from the widget.
 Click the `{}` in the widget title-bar and set the `captionBar.hidden` field to `true`, then apply the change to see what it looks like...

-So far so good, except... how do we now get back to the JSON for the widget to make further changes?
+So far so good, except... with the title-bar now hidden, how do we get back to the Widget's JSON to make further changes?
 The answer is to use the compilation editor.
 Click the `{}` at the top of the work area and locate the text widget in the compilation's `widgets` array.

 In this case, it is easy to do since there is only one widget in the compilation, but in general finding your widget in the array will be more cumbersome.
 There are two strategies that may help to mitigate the problem: